 The superpower was kindness and supportive… They supported me like I was their sister or brother.

 The stories below are testament to the key role school and colleges play in integrating and welcoming refugees.
 We hope they inspire you to continue building inclusive communities.

-We warmly invite you to join our upcoming webinar celebrating Refugee Week 2025, where we’ll explore how schools are harnessing the power of community to support refugee and asylum-seeking learners.
+In celebration of Refugee Week 2025, we hosted a powerful and inspiring webinar exploring how schools are harnessing the power of community to support refugee and asylum-seeking learners.

+The superpower was kindness and supportive… They supported me like I was their sister or brother.